Sunday, February 08, 2009

 And what did I do for eyepieces, since I’d dispensed with the Explorers?
 I’ve used everything from Naglers to Ethoses to good effect with the StarBlast, but what I used at First Light, and what I use often with the scope is my set of Synta Expanse eyepieces (sold by Orion, Adorama, and others over the years).
 Their 66-degree AFOV complements the scope’s expansive true field and the their inexpensive nature seems more in keeping with the StarBlast “concept” than an Ethos, which costs about four times what the pea-picking scope does.
 How’s the field edge in the Expanses?
 Let’s face it; at f/4 you will need a coma corrector if you want Real Good.
 If you’ve got one on-hand, feel free to use it.
 If you don’t?
 Eyepiece fields looked nice with the 15-mm, 9-mm, and 6-mm Expanses running barefoot.
 The 20-mm?
 Bearable, but getting ugly much away from the field center.
 That’s OK, as, given the short focal length of the scope, I don’t often need longer than 15-mm (27x), especially from my light polluted digs in The Swamp.

 After I’d stared at King Jupe for a while, I looked up from the Expanse and noted Vega was winking on in the east, so I put it in the field of the SB, upped the mag with my Shorty Barlow, and gave the red dot finder a good alignment.
 I also fine-tuned the primary mirror’s collimation by looking at Vega’s just out of focus diffraction pattern, tweaking till we was right on.
 Didn’t take much tweaking, but I wanted the scope’s optical alignment to be as close to perfect as I could get it.
 Again, precise collimation is critical for good image quality in this f/4 Newtonian if you expect to use magnifications much over 100x.
 By the time I’d finished fiddle-fooling with collimation, astronomical twilight had arrived and there was no time to waste.
 There’d be little more than an hour before a fat near-full Moon rose.
 Why in the HELL does clear weather always coincide with the Full Moon?
-Is there some kinda of mechanism the bright boys don’t know about?
+Is there some kinda mechanism the bright boys don’t know about?
 Or is your Uncle just natcherly unlucky?

 One of the reasons I wanted a something better than the Short Tube, was that I longed for a grab-n’-go that would be capable of at least partially resolving brighter globular star clusters.
 With the exceptions of M22 and Omega Centauri, the 80 f/5 had a real a hard time with that.
 At high power, M13 looked grainy in the 80, as if it wanted to resolve, but even with averted vision I’ll be danged if I was ever sure I was seeing cluster stars.
 Despite its fame, M13 is not an easy nut to crack for a small scope—it’s too compressed.
-So I was awful curious to see what the StarBlast would do with the Northern King of the Clusters.
+So, I was awful curious to see what the StarBlast would do with the Northern King of the Clusters.
 At 68x with the 6mm Expanse, M13 displayed that same grainy almost-resolved look as in the ST80.
 Shucks.
 B-U-T…upping the power to 136x with the Barlow put this ol’ boy in heaven.
 No, M13 was not resolved “to the core,” but there were plenty of stars visible around the edges.

 Howsabout my udder fave, M5?
 Slewed Little Sister thataway, and there it was in the 15-mm.
 I'm not a huge fan of red-dot finders like the EZ Finder II; unlike the Telrad, they don’t seem very precise to me.
-But the EZ Finder does, I’ll admit, become highly effective when coupled with the SB’s ultra wide fields.
+But the EZ Finder does, I’ll admit, become highly effective when coupled with the SB’s ultra-wide fields.
 This is one of the things that makes the StarBlast such a nice scope for the newbies: all you gotta do is get that dot somewhere in the neighborhood of your target, and, given dark skies, there it will be.
 Like shootin’ proverbial fish in the barrel.

 Anyhoo, yes, M5 was spectacular, showing considerably more resolution than M13.
 From there, I visited as many old friends as I could think of.
 Given the limitations inherent in 4-inches of aperture, Little Sister did a laudable job on ‘em all.
-After which, Bubba Pat and me decided to take a quick break to cool off (the temperature was still in the mid 80s a couple of hours after dark), get something to drink, and escape the mosquito flocks for a few minutes.
+After which, Bubba Pat and I decided to take a quick break to cool off (the temperature was still in the mid 80s a couple of hours after dark), get something to drink, and escape the mosquito flocks for a few minutes.
 After a little while, though, the enervated Unk crowed, "Let's go get the Veil!"

 ‘Twas not to be.
 We stepped into the backyard to a Moon already lightin’ up the eastern horizon.
 I did come back to that luminous supernova remnant on another summer night at Pat’s observatory, and it was worth the wait, pardners—and how.
 You know, despite my many years of deep sky observing, I don’t think I had ever really seen the whole Veil Loop, both the Eastern and Western portions in one eyepiece field.
 One look at the area with the StarBlast with the 15-mm eyepiece and a Lumicon OIII filter and I decided I had in fact never really seen the Veil at all before.
 There it was, spread before me amongst a welter of stars.
 Filmy uneven arcs surrounding ghostly stuff filling the middle like a dadgummed Krispy Kreme donut.
 I thought and still think the StarBlast was well worth its price for just that one view that one time.

 Sometimes you get a scope, use it a lot for a while, and then move on.
 That is something that has most assuredly not happened with my StarBlast.
-Not only do I still use it four years down the road, I use it a lot; if it weren’t for it, I would do relatively little observing in the summertime.
+Not only do I still use it four years down the road, I use it a lot; if it weren’t for the little guy, I would do relatively little observing in the summertime.
 The SB is stationed by Chaos Manor South’s backdoor along with a copy of Skypub’s Pocket Sky Atlas and a box of Expanse eyepieces.
 These simple and humble things don’t just encourage me to get out when it’s hot, hazy, and partly cloudy, they make me want to.
 I know for certain that I’d have missed seeing scads of the little minor comets that fly through our skies every year without the SB.
 I will not drag a big CAT out a 3am to see a 7th magnitude fuzzball.
 But I will get up and run outside for a quick look with Little Sister.

 “But Uncle Rod, but Uncle Rod,” you say, “Orion is now offering a 6-inch StarBlast.
 Wouldn’t that be better?”
 Not for me it wouldn’t.
 I had the chance to see one in action Down Chiefland Way last year.
-It is nothing more than an upsized 4-inch; otherwise it is identical to Little Sister in every way.
+It is nothing more than an upsized 4-inch; otherwise, it is identical to Little Sister in every way.
 Unfortunately, what is great with the 4-inch is not so great with the 6.
 It’s noticeably heavier at 23-pounds (big downcheck for me), has a decidedly narrower field (f/5, 750-mm), and will require a considerably sturdier stand than what Pat and I cobbled together in an afternoon.
 Like my colleague, Senior Chief (ret.)
-James L. Turner, frequently reminded me during my formative years as a young engineer: “Son, never forget: The Only Enemy of Good Enough is More Better.”
+James L. Turner, frequently reminded me during my formative years as a young engineer: “Son, never forget: The Only Enemy of Good Enough is More-Better-Gooder.”

 And so it is.
 The StarBlast is not perfect, but it is perfect for what I do with it and want to do with it and why would I want anything more than that?